MulticulturalMatrix/MulticulturalMatrix.github.io/contact.md

 ---

 We would love to hear from you.
 Any query, suggestion, or feedback would be great!
-If you would like to partner with our inititive to build an inclusive space please send us a message!
+If you would like to partner with our initiative to build an inclusive space please send us a message!